2023 Best Value Allied Health Professions Basic Certificate Schools in Kansas

 Read full report on Allied Health Professions at Washburn University

-A rank of #5 on this year’s list means Manhattan Area Technical College is a great value for allied health professions students working on their basic certificate.
-MATC is a fairly small public school located in the small city of Manhattan.
+Out of the 5 schools in Kansas that were part of this year’s ranking, Manhattan Area Technical College landed the # 5 spot on the list.
+MATC is a small public school located in the small city of Manhattan.

-In-state tuition fees for undergraduate students at MATC are $8,400 per year.
+The average tuition and fees for an in-state undergraduate at MATC are $8,400 a year.

-Read full report on Allied Health Professions at Manhattan Area Technical College
+Full Allied Health Professions at Manhattan Area Technical College Report

 Explore all the Best Value Allied Health Professions Schools in the Plains States Area or other specific states within that region.